fubicales2016/fogbowcloud.org/content/pages/install-general.md

 If you want to install a new federation, you need to install an instance of the Rendezvous component and a Manager component in every Administrative Domain you control.
 And then, of course, you need to point every Manager to the same Rendezvous.
 You can learn how to install a fogbow Rendezvous [here](http://www.fogbowcloud.org/install-rendezvous).

-## I have a private cloud and I want it to make it opportunistic
+## I want to make my cloud opportunistic

 If you have a private cloud running Openstack, therefore running nova-compute in your compute nodes, and you want to make it oportunistic, in a sense that only idle nodes will show up to the cloud , you can follow the instructions in [here](http://www.fogbowcloud.org/install-opportunism).